mozilla/application-services/components/viaduct/README.md

 For usage info, you can run `cargo +nightly doc -p viaduct` (the `+nightly` is optional, however some intra-doc links require it), it has several examples.

+## Transition from the old to new backends

+`viaduct` is currently transitioning between the older, protobuf-based code and the newer, UniFFI-based codes.
+The current plan is:

+* Move applications over to using the new backend.
+Components will continue to use the legacy API, which is possible because we have code to implement the old backend with the new backend.
+* Move components over to the new API (the `Client` type).
+* Drop support for the old backend.
+This means we can drop the protobuf dependency

+Note: to keep things separate, the initialization functions for new backends are always named `init_backend_[name]` (the old backends were named `use_[name]_backend`).

 ## Android/FFI Backend overview

 On Android, the backend works as follows: